Tatra (company): 1990s Tatra 700

 The Tatra 700 was a large luxury car released in 1996 by Tatra.
 It was essentially a heavily restyled version of the Tatra 613 model it replaced, with updated body panels and detailing.
 The T700 was offered as both a saloon and coupé with either a 3.5 or 4.4 litre 90° air-cooled V8 petrol engine.

 The model was neither successful nor produced in large numbers, with a total of 69–72 cars manufactured.
-The T700 was the last passenger car made by Tatra with production halting in 1999.
-At this point, Tatra abandoned automobile manufacturing in order to concentrate on truck design and manufacture.
+The T700 was the last passenger car made by Tatra, with production halting in 1999.
+At this point, Tatra abandoned automobile manufacturing to concentrate on truck design and manufacture.

 1990s Tatra MTX V8

 The Tatra MTX V8 was the fastest Czech car of all time.
 Production started in 1991 in Kopřivnice.
 It has a Tatra 623 V8 engine with inlet manifold injection producing 225 kW at 6500 rpm.
 It accelerates from 0–100 km/h in 5.6 seconds.
 The top speed is 265 km/h.
 The Czech designer Václav Král designed this vehicle, with only five ever produced.